 - Antiphospholipid syndrome and other conditions that can cause strokes

 Symptoms (muscle pain, cramps, diabetes, heart failure, hearing loss) are important.
 Custom physical exercise / exercises may be useful.
-Combination of high doses coenzyme Q10, in combination with creatine and L-carnitine can be tried, but evidence of the effect on such vitamin / dietary supplements is not clear.
+Combination of high doses coenzyme Q10, in combination with creatine and L-carnitine can be tried, but documentation of the effect on such vitamin/dietary supplements is not clear.
+Newer drugs are elemipretide for myopathy in general and deoxycytidine (dC) + deoxythymidine (dT) against TK2 stomach.
+Gene therapy is promising for the future (reference; the Barcelos IP, 2020)

 - Pfeffer G, 2011